 For example, in the last chapter, Martin tells the story of Mogenon’s family.

-A family of stealth marketers who move into an upper-middle neighbourhood.
+A family of stealth marketers who move into an upper-middle neighborhood.

 The purpose of this multi-dollar experiment was to test the seductive power of word-of-mouth marketing.

 How to read Body Language?

 Joe Navarro is an ex-FBI counterintelligence officer and in this book, he explains how to read people and decode their behavior.